oskarfernlund/noskGPT/README.md

 ![alt text](https://github.com/oskarfernlund/noskGPT/blob/master/assets/logo.png)

 noskGPT is a nano-scale (1,170,625 parameter) generative pretrained transformer which generates Shakespearian dialogue.
-It has been pre-trained on an abridged corpus of William Shakespeare's plays (see `data/shakespeare.txt`) and uses simple character-level tokenisation.
+It has been pre-trained on an abridged corpus of William Shakespeare's plays (see the `shakespeare.txt` file in the `data/` directory) and uses simple character-level tokenisation.
 The scaled dot-product attention mechanisms and transformer architecture have been written from scratch using `pytorch`, and are inspired by the original transformer architecture outlined in [Attention Is All You Need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).

 ## Architecture :house: